noamross/jekyll-site/_posts/2013-04-24-faster-talk.md

     ## $sampling.time
     ## [1] 16.2

-The two tables list the functions called. the `$by.self` component lists the time spent by *functions alone*, while the `$by.total` table lists the time spent by *functions and all the functions they call*.
+The two tables list the functions called.
+The `$by.self` component lists the time spent by *functions alone*, while the `$by.total` table lists the time spent by *functions and all the functions they call*.
 So you see that `rw2s1`, being the *parent function*, takes the most time in